 Knox in Starke County, Indiana — The American Midwest (Great Lakes)

 Other nearby markers.
-At least 6 other markers are within 14 miles of this marker, measured as the crow flies.
-Starke County Honor Rolls (within shouting distance of this marker); La Salle in Indiana (approx. 7.8 miles away); Frank H. Ono Memorial (approx. 9.8 miles away); Indiana's Fire Towers (approx. 12.7 miles away); Walkerton World War II Memorial (approx. 13˝ miles away); Harold C. Urey (approx. 13.7 miles away).
+At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
+Starke County Honor Rolls (about 400 feet away, measured in a direct line); PFC Frank H. Ono (about 400 feet away); Lincoln's Gettysburg Address (about 400 feet away); La Salle in Indiana (approx. 7.9 miles away); Frank H. Ono Memorial (approx. 9.8 miles away); Veterans Memorial (approx. 11.7 miles away); Indiana's Fire Towers (approx. 12.7 miles away); Walkerton World War II Memorial (approx. 13.6 miles away).
+Touch for a list and map of all markers in Knox.

 Also see . . .

 1. Historical Marker Commemorates Knox Drugstore Site.